jyrg02/Leiden/PCNI/Readings/Week 2/steinmetzPoliticalCommunicativeSpace2013.md

 * Germany:
 	* Cultural History of politics (Kulturgeschichte der Politik)
 		* Use of metaphors and images to reinterpret political life in Weimar Republic
-	* Bielefeld school: Lyrics and rituals during coronations were essential for upholding political power.
 >[!note] Schools of Thought
 >German Research Foundation
 >Bielefeld group (»The Political as Communicative Space in History«).[^10]